CaptainASIC/CSIRT/README.md

 - **Fold:** Uploads data to a configured remote storage using rclone.
 - **Tidy Up:** Compresses destination folders and deletes the original folders.

+### Log Voodoo
+A set of tools for scrubbing and coorelating logs, providing detailed statistics about the matches.

+- **Pattern Counter:** Counts the number of matches of each pattern per day from logs with timestamps.
+Provides statistics including total pattern matches, total unique pattern matches, highest match date, most common source IP, most common destination IP, and most common pattern matched.

 ### Wifi Shark
 A network monitoring and analysis tool for observing data flows and detecting anomalies in network traffic.